By 37Design |

 Without Jetpack, the app falls back to XML-RPC or the WordPress REST API.
 XML-RPC is disabled by many hosting providers for security reasons.
 The REST API works, but the app's support for it on self-hosted sites has always been flaky.
 Login fails, media doesn't sync, uploads hang.
 I've spent more time debugging this than I care to admit.

 So if you don't want Jetpack, you need a different path entirely.
+Here are the six options I've actually used in production.

-Option 1: Siri Shortcuts
+Option 2: Siri Shortcuts

 Around 2023, a few developers published Siri Shortcuts that upload photos to WordPress using the REST API directly.
 The idea is neat: you select photos in the Photos app, run the shortcut, and it POSTs them to your site's /wp/v2/media endpoint.